Hutchinson Sports Arena: History

 The building was opened in 1952.
 Though owned by the City of Hutchinson, the arena is run and maintained by Hutchinson Community College, as well as Hutchinson Recreation Commission (Hutch Rec), who oversees several programs, activities, and events in the auxiliary gyms as well as the community walking program.

+The building was designed by Mann & Company, local architects.

 The NJCAA Men's Basketball Championship has been held at the arena since it first opened.

-Renovation Project
+Renovation project

 In 2013, the NJCAA expressed concerns to the City of Hutchinson about the facility and what could be done to improve the overall tournament experience.
 A steering committee was created to explore improvements to the aging building.
-In 2014, the city solicited a request from architectural consultants for improvements, and hired the firm of Schaefer Johnson Cox Frey (SJCF).
+In 2014, the city solicited a request from architectural consultants for improvements, and hired the firm of SJCF Architecture.
 The preliminary plans were presented by the architects to the City Council in December 2014.

 In 2015, Hutchinson voters approved a 0.35% tax increase to update the arena with $29.5 million improvements.
 The tax took effect in July 2015 and would remain in place for about 10 years.
 Hutchinson Community College pledged $4.5 million for the project.
 In 2016, the NJCAA signed a 25-year contract to hold the NJCAA Division I Men's Basketball Championship at the arena until 2041.

 The estimated $29.5 million improvements included: community gyms & running track, weight training & sports medicine room, locker and team areas, drop-off plaza and new entrances, lobby & ticketing, concessions & food service areas, restrooms & elevators, offices, club areas and conference rooms, landscaped parking facilities.
 Project Scope and Cost Estimates: South Spectator Addition - $8,885,147, North Athletic Addition - $13,243,832, Renovation of Existing Facility - $7,294,686, Total Project Cost - $29,423,664.
 The construction occurred in two phases and took approximately 1.5 to 2 years.
 The renovation was completed in 2016 in time for the 2016-17 basketball season.